Ah, the flat lay. If you’re all over Instagram then you’re probably all over the flat lay.

 If you’re shooting with your iPhone for Instagram, use the square setting so you can see what the finished shot will look like and how it will fit into the square.
 This is really useful as it’s not always easy to fit the whole shot into those Instagram squares without half the photo being cropped off.

-It’s best and avoid shadows.
+It’s best and avoids shadows.
 A great set up can be spoilt by shadowing around the products.
 I find if it’s a good white cloud day I’ll take my background board outside and take the shot there.
 Bear in mind, white can sometimes take on a blue cast particularly when shooting outside, so you might need to use an editing app such as colour story to adjust the curves.
 I usually adjust the middle curve button slightly back and upwards as I find this gives the best light appearance.

 If there’s no sun about the light will be pretty even and therefore shadows should be little or none.
 I find this works best for me.
 Otherwise, morning is best in terms of light.
 Move around the house taking test shots to find a spot where shadowing is minimal.
-Yes I sound slightly obsessed with shadows I know!
+Yes, I sound slightly obsessed with shadows I know!
 Choose one or a couple of main items then build the other pieces in around them.
 I don’t like it looking too cluttered personally, although I did make that mistake early on.
 Sometimes a shot works well with a lot of items but set them out in a balanced manner.
 Basically, everyone has a different idea of what they find attractive so just do what makes you happy.

 I tend to go for white or pale marble but the choice is endless.
 (I’m rapidly going off marble now though too, sorry)!!
 Also, I like to layer a complimentary colour into the background.
 Laying a pink board at an angle across one half adds a bit of interest, plus you can use white objects on the pink area so that they don’t get lost against the white.
 You can pick up coloured boards/contact paper quite readily.
 Find out more about these and other prop ideas in my blog photography post: How to up your game.